UK Tel : 01539 567118

 As Mustang is esentially part of the Tibetan Plateau and by default is relentless high altitude all the way, we think it's a good idea to have an acclimatisation day in Kagbeni before heading further and higher.
 There are several possibilities to take some relatively short walks above Kagbeni and to then return and explore the village, or even take refreshments at Yakdonalds or the real Italian Coffee House!

 Walking across the virtually dried out river bed of the Kali Gandaki (you may just hear the river flowing beneath) you then ascend gradually to Chele (3100m).
 Looking back you'll see the summit of distant Annapurna 1.
 The trail after Chele rises steeply and soon after part of the path has been hewn out of the cliff side above the valley.
 There's more ascent as you reach around 3600m and then contour the hillside losing a little height to reach Samar (approx. 3400m).
-Walking time is around 4-5hrs.
+A fairly short walking day today of 3-4hrs

 It's possible that sometime soon Lo Manthang may become a UNESCO World Heritage site.
 There is certainly much to explore here including the former Raja's Palace and outside of town a walk up to a ruined fortress reveals a great panoramic view of Lo Manthang, the surrounding area and even as far back as the Annapurnas.
 A 2 hour round trip on foot possibility is to visit the Namgyal Monastery.